gitlabhq/gitlabhq/doc/gitlab_basics/command_line_commands.md

-# Git Command Line commands
+# Command Line basic commands

 ## Start working on your project